 I have held a cellphone in my hand or my pocket since my 17th birthday, just over 14-years ago now.
 It was around the time when texting through T9 was becoming popular.
 My dad had to pick up my phone bill as a parcel because it didn’t fit in the regular mailbox.
 It came in a box that consisted of at least 300 -400 pages, and it gave every bit of detail the phone did throughout the month, including every text sent and received, every call sent and received.
 It seemed like anytime I looked at my phone, the bill tracked it.
-To save trees, Bell Mobility decided not to list everything in such great detail, and soon-there-after I would get the bill on a more reasonably one-sided paper bill.
+To save trees, Bell Mobility decided not to list everything in such incredible detail, and soon-there-after I would get the account on a more reasonably one-sided paper bill.

 My cell addiction began as soon as I got my phone, I credit that to why I have neck and back problems today, but thanks to yoga, it has been able to rectify most of my back issues.
 It puts my mind into wonder about how we went hundreds of thousands if not millions of years without these now little computers that fit ever so eloquently in our pockets.
 Now, when I’m in public, I observe people on their phones.
 It looks like many hypnotized zombie-like sheeple, who are all looking down, moving about in a conformed orderly fashion.
 I see young kids, to the elderly, looking down at their hands instead of whomever they are sharing “quality time with.”
 We have allowed our technologies to control our lives, and it has distanced us from one another.
 My millennial generation is fucked.
 They can’t even hold a conversation with another in person, that is, face-to-face, looking them straight in the eyes.
 Instead, they are slaves to their smartphone devices, and when they try and hold a conversation, it almost always is through text.